HappyStinson/rasmusnordling.se/_drafts/2019-12-xx-second-time-in-stockholm.md

 Cyklade Cykelvasan 90 på tiden 8:20:28.
 Hyrde en cykel på Skidmacken i Sälen.
 Det var en regnig och lång dag.
 Det jobbigaste jag gjort hittills.

 Klassiker of Hope...
+2018?

 **Running:** I would be a fool not to mention all my exercise as something that went well (part from an injury).
-Started running with adidas Runners thanks to Per for recommending it.
+Started running with adidas Runners thanks to Per Nordenbrink for recommending it.
 In December I replaced some of my running with Nordic walking (jogging with poles) to prepare for the upcoming skiing.
 New **Personal Best for 10K is 50:34** (MilSpåret).

 **Running injury:** During one of my hill running workouts I suddenly felt a sharp pain in my calf which turned out to be an injury that meant I had to go to rehab training and miss a few workout sessions and races.
 I limbed for about a week but quickly recovered so the muscle probably wasn’t completely off.

+- **Awaken the procrastinator:** A great frustration has been not getting things done and on time.
+By realizing this is a psychological behavior and doing some therapy exercises found in the book _Dance on deadline_, I am on my way to break this behavior and getting the right things done ahead of the deadline. **Therapy** skriv lite om det...
+10 sessions, mindfulness and meditation

+**Therapy:** Since September I’ve been seeing a therapist about my procrastination and fear of burning out.
+I have done a mixture of Cognitive Behaviour Therapy and Mindfulness exercises.
+We have touched on several topics to improve my life and more of this in an upcoming post perhaps.

 ## Conclusion

+There you have it.
+Did you make it all the way down here?
+In that case, thank you for taking time out of your day (or sleepless night) to read what I share 🙂.

+This became by far my longest post yet, and it managed to escape the other friends collecting dust in the cozy drafts folder.

 This is the second part of my decade review.
 Part 1 is called [My Life in Blekinge (2010-2016)]({% post_url 2019-12-31-my-life-in-blekinge %}) and the final part in the series is Moving to Brisbane, Australia (2019).

 Hope you got something out of skimming through these posts.
 I sure got many chuckles traveling down memory lane.

-My other posts that focuses on 2016-2019 are: [post]({% post_url post %}).

 / Rasmus